KevinMarquette/kevinmarquette.github.io/_posts/2018-07-09-Powershell-NameIt-generate-random-data.md

     }
 ```

+I don't have to craft some special string this way.
+It's all PowerShell.
 This is exactly how I create my test objects.

 # NameIT in action

-With the basics out of the way, Let's take a look at some more examples that I used for other projects.
+Here are a few examples that I pulled out of my scripts where I am alrady using NameIT.

 ## Example server info